blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ## Step 6 - Enable Ubuntu in Docker Desktop

-Go back into Docker Desktop and select settings.
+To enable Ubuntu in Docker Desktop, go back into Docker Desktop and select settings.

 ![cardano-up-docker-desktop-settings](/cardano-up-docker-desktop-settings.png)